GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 ### ⚠️ Changed
 - Deprecated `Channel#name`, `Channel#image`, `User#name`, `Ues#image` extension properties.
 Use class members instead.
-- 🚨 Breaking change: Now it is possible to hard delete messages.
+- Now it is possible to hard delete messages.
 Insert a flag `hard = true` in the `ChatClient.deleteMessage` and it will be deleted in the backend. **This action can't be undone!**

 ### ❌ Removed
 - Completely removed the old serialization implementation.
 You can no longer opt-out of using the new serialization implementation.